- Q. How would you describe your handicapping style?

 - Q. What methods of payment do you accept?

-- A. On the internet, we accept Visa and MasterCard credit and debit cards, as well as Paypal.
-The Paypal system accepts any major credit or debit card (Visa, MasterCard, Amex, Discover), or you can enter your Paypal user name and password.
-If you prefer to speak with me personally, you can use a Visa or MasterCard through my office, as well as Western Union, checks, money orders, etc. Should you use a credit or debit card through the office or over the internet, your purchase will be billed discreetly by "Al McMordie's Business Services".
+- A. On the internet, we accept Visa, MasterCard, Discover and Amex, as well as Paypal.
+The Paypal system also accepts any major credit or debit card (Visa, MasterCard, Amex, Discover), or you can enter your Paypal user name and password.
+If you prefer to speak with me personally, you can use a credit card through my office, as well as Western Union, checks, money orders, etc. Should you use a credit or debit card through the office or over the internet, your purchase will be billed discreetly by "Al McMordie's BigAl.com."

 - Q. I'm new to sports gambling, so could you explain how a Money Line works?